 If you know me, you know I can eat all the chocolate money can buy.
 That’s why one of my favorite places has to be this amazing chocolate factory that operates from the Raleigh Depot, a historical industrial building that gives you a true factory feeling.
 Stick around to watch the chocolate making process and taste test amazing results.
 If you want to experience something totally cool and cure that sweet tooth, this is the place to go!
 Their chocolate is organic and pure with an amazing taste you’ll remember forever.

 4. Turn Around and Grab a Gelato at Amorino’s

 How would you like to feel like you’re in Italy while you’re enjoying Raleigh?
 If you got down to Sir Walters Coffee, turn around and right there is a beautiful authentic gelato shop serving the most amazing flavors in the gelato world!
 The customer service is amazing and will let you try different flavors before you decide, and trust me I’ve almost tried all!
 They also serve sweet treats such as macaroons, crepes, and waffles.
 This is the most ideal place if you are having a unique sweet tooth and feeling a little Italian in the heart of Raleigh.

 5. Grab a Bite at a Food Truck

-Raleigh has various types of foods and sometimes its overwhelming, so its always a great joy to find food trucks.
+Raleigh has various types of foods and sometimes its overwhelming, so it’s always a great joy to find food trucks.
 Located constantly downtown, and during First Fridays, you ‘ll find everything local that will blow your mind.
-I love strolling along and building and appetite that has me craving Jamaican dishes alongside seafood dishes, all while smelling tacos the whole way.
-My trick is to order a ton of different appetizers than picking one food truck to give my whole meal into, unless I’m that devoted to the meal!
+I love strolling along and building an appetite that has me craving Jamaican dishes alongside seafood dishes, all while smelling tacos the whole way.
+My trick is to order a ton of different appetizers than picking one food truck to give my whole meal into unless I’m that devoted to the meal!